PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 #### Middleware
 To handle requests in a common way regardless of routes the concept of middleware can be used.
 ASP.NET Core works on a concept of a request entering the system, getting processed by middleware and then returning a response.
 Therefore the acts of routing a request, checking CORS, authorization and authentication as well as handling the request on an endpoint is considered middleware.
 The developer now has the ability to insert custom middleware into this pipeline.
 Middleware can either pass along the request to the next middleware and the pipeline or terminate the request.
 When a request is terminated it is passed back in the reverse order of operations before being returned as a response.
-To pass a request along the call *await next.Invoke()* is used. [@middleware]
+To pass a request along the call *await next.Invoke()* is used [@middleware].
+A simple graphical representation of this is displayed in figure 2.2.

 \begin{figure}[H]
 	\centering